Intermesh/groupoffice7-docs/docs/01_REST_API/00_Installation.md

 8. Copy config.php.example to config.php and adjust it with the correct database parameters and data storage path configured in step 6 + 7.

 	Now it should work.
-Launch index.php:
+Launch the API:

-	/index.php
+	/api

 	This will redirect to a system test page:

-	/index.php/system/check

-	Optionally you can create an alias for apache:

-	Alias /api /path/to/index.php

-	This allows pretty URL's like /api/system/check
+	/api/system/check

 	It should output that all is OK ;).
 It doesn't look pretty but it's not meant to be because it's just an API.

-9. Open /index.php/system/install to install the database.
+9. Open /api/system/install to install the database.

 10. Now you can login (See the docs on how to do it with POSTMan or install the web client).